 It’s not that easy to find the tiny stand where you can pick up your free sim card.
 At the passport control, you will see a few posters and flyers with a little map of where to pick up the sim.
 Do take one.
 When coming out of the main arrivals gate, there is a pretty big sign saying “free sim card” with an arrow, but if you follow it you won’t find another one like it.

-The stand can be found in between the taxi service, budget car and coach service stands; personally I usually try avoid these at any cost so it took me a while to find it.
+The stand can be found in between the taxi service, budget car, and coach service stands; personally, I try to avoid these at any cost so it took me a while to find it.
 The stand itself is not more than a sign, a counter, some paperwork and a scanner and was manned by an elderly Indian couple when I visited it.
 They will ask for a passport and you will have to fill in a few details.
 They will install the sim card into your phone as well.
-You will receive a leaflet on how to top-up your sim card, but unfortunately I found out that this is not possible with a foreign credit card (with the exception of American Express).
+You will receive a leaflet on how to top-up your sim card, but unfortunately, I found out that this is not possible with a foreign credit card (with the exception of American Express).

 How to recharge your free Indian sim card

 You can make an account with your Indian phone number here.
 You will get asked to choose an India state/province: just choose the one you are currently in.
 Although you can’t buy your credit online (with a foreign credit or debit card), it helps to know which plans there are.
 Trust me, there are a LOT, and it can get quite confusing.
-You can buy call credit, text credit, 2G, 3G and 4G data, each with its own value and validity.
+You can buy call credit, text credit, 2G, and 3G data (4G is not available yet), each with its own value and validity.
 Scroll through it and choose the best option for you before you visit a mobile store.
 At the time of writing, 2Gb of 3G data valid for 2 weeks cost 155 rupees, roughly € 2.25.

 Tip: always try to open a webpage there and then in the shop after they recharge your sim, so you (and they) can see that the data recharge worked.